 This report, including the financial statements herein, is made available to stockholders of the Company for their information.
+The financial information included herein is taken from the records of the Company without examination by its independent registered public accounting firm who do not express an opinion thereon.
 It is not a prospectus, circular or representation intended for use in the purchase or sale of shares of the Company or of any securities mentioned in this report.